Former Homicide Detective, Jim Warner Wallace teaches children how to use the tools of a detective to analyze evidence

 Simultaneously, he also worked full-time as a civilian scientist with the U.S. Army at Aberdeen Proving Ground, where he founded the Atmospheric Effects Team to study weather effects on munitions, lasers, and gaseous diffusion.
 Together with other team members, he innovated measurement systems to obtain data on the surface and aloft in coordination with modeling efforts by the National Center for Atmospheric Research.
 These efforts were reported in several published papers.

 Clough was a scientist and a theologian who put both skills to good use.
 While working as a meteorologist for most of his professional life, Clough also spent a good deal of time developing his “Framework Series.”
 This was a series of talks and writings that put his degree in Old Testament theology to good use.
-In this series, Clough showed the development of God’s covenant throughout the Old Testament in terms of a legal agreement, and how this agreement holds up consistently, providing a framework for scripture which culminated in the coming of the Messiah.
+In this series, Clough showed the development of God’s covenant throughout the Old Testament in terms of a legal agreement, and how this agreement holds up consistently, providing a framework for scripture that culminated in the coming of the Messiah.
 This series gained a modest amount of renown for Clough, who traveled the country giving talks on the subject.